iamabhashmi/js-jquery-modify-html-lab-wdf-000/README.md

 + Use jQuery to manipulate HTML

 ## Instructions
-Everyone loves a good gif of puppies and kids doing funny things, so let's use jQuery to make sure we have a good one on our page.
+Everybody cherishes a decent gif of doggies and children doing interesting things, so we should utilize jQuery to ensure we have a decent one on our page.

 We'll be coding our solution in `html/index.html`.